Timeshare Points Vs Weeks Based System

 What happens if you find yourself unable to travel one year?
 Well, you can choose to pay your yearly maintenance fee but roll your points over to use the following year.

-OR you can contact Maintenance Fee Relief and have one of their experts help you rent out your unused timeshare points.
+OR you can rent out your unused timeshare points.
 You still own your points in case you would like to travel the following year, and this is at no cost to you what so ever!